QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 Putting the above code to DrRacket and run with stepper, you can see how things are achieved.

-The table/environment can be extended by adding more new pairs (aka entries) on top of the current table/entries.
+The table/environment can be extended by adding more new pairs (aka entries) on top of the old table/entries.

 {{< highlight scheme >}}